matondojoao01/laravel-2fa/README.md

 });
 ```

-# Accessing the Login

-Once all steps are completed, you can access the /login route to initiate the authentication process.
-After initial login with credentials, the system sends a 2FA code via SMS, which the user must enter to complete the login process, providing an extra layer of security.

 # Internationalization Support

 The package supports internationalization (i18n), allowing you to set the locale to either English or Brazilian Portuguese.
 To change the locale, adjust the app.locale setting in the config/app.php file: